kodokojo/kodokojo/doc/QUICKSTART.md

   * mesos-slave
   * marathon via http://localhost:8080 or http://192.168.99.100:8080

-If you want to get some logs, you may have use following command :
+If you want to get some logs, you may have use following command:

 ```bash
 docker-compose -f src/test/resources/docker/full/docker-compose.yml log kodokojo
 ```

-To clean all those containers :
+To clean all those containers:
 ```bash
 docker-compose -f src/test/resources/docker/full/docker-compose.yml kill && \
     docker-compose -f src/test/resources/docker/full/docker-compose.yml rm --force
 ```

 ### To go to fare
-Each project which compose Kodo Kojo have a `build.sh`script which allow you to test and build them.
+Each project which composes Kodo Kojo has a `build.sh`script which allows you to test and build them.